 What’s your favourite colour?

 Um…that’s a hard one.
 I love all colours.
-I think if I had to choose two it would be yellow and red because they are so cheerful.
+However, red is definitely the one I go to most.
+I have a red car, red kitchen utensils and more red clothes than I’d care to confess to.
 My favourite used to be purple, but it’s not now.

 Who’s your favourite author?

 If you were to ask me what my all-time favourite book was, I would be in real trouble because I have lots of ‘favourites’.
 Here is a list of some of the great books I loved as a child:

 - The Chronicles of Narnia by C S Lewis – those books include The Lion, The Witch and the Wardrobe, Prince Caspian and The Silver Chair.
 If you’re looking for books that are exciting and full of adventure, these are the books for you!
 They are fantastic.

 - What Katy Did and What Katy Did Next by Susan Coolidge – the stories of Katy Carr and her siblings.
 These are great.
 Can’t recommend them enough.